pontusc/agent-swarm/operator/README.md

 - **`Repository`** declares a GitHub repo to watch. `RepositoryController` polls it every `spec.syncIntervalSeconds` and reflects the open issues as child `Issue` CRs in the cluster.
 - **`Issue`** is a read-only mirror of one GitHub issue. `IssueController` drives each one through a phase machine that materializes a workspace, runs an agent against it, opens a pull request, and waits for the PR to merge before cleaning up.

 Single operator binary in `cmd/main.go` hosts both controllers.
 Single Deployment.
-No webhooks yet — polling is the only trigger from GitHub (Phase 3+).
+Polling is the only trigger from GitHub; webhook support is intentionally out of scope (see [`../CLAUDE.md`](../CLAUDE.md) → Scope).

 ## Architecture